GlareDB/glaredb/CONTRIBUTING.md

 - Protobuf (protoc)
 - Possibly more

+Note that some test scripts that are run in CI will assume the use of nix.

 ### Nix setup

 The [nix download page](https://nixos.org/download.html) has instructions on installation.
 To enable flakes,